bright/bright.github.io/_posts/2015-03-17-setup-appcode-to-work-with-rtl-languages.md

 <br/><br/>
 ![appcode-rtl-config]({{site.url}}/images/appcode-rtl-config.png)
 <br/><br/>
-Keep in mind if you kill app and start it again in simulator, parameters **don't be** included for new process.
-Thus app will start in common LTR mode.
+Keep in mind that if you kill the app and start it again in simulator, parameters **wouldn't be** included for the new process.
+Thus the app will start in the common LTR mode.
-The only way to restart app in RTL is run app from AppCode again.
+The only way to restart the app in RTL is to run the app from AppCode again.